nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

 ## Exercise

+1. In the DogController update the GET and POST methods for the Edit and Delete actions to make sure that a user can only edit or delete a dog that they own.
+Example: if a user goes to `/dogs/edit/5` or `/dogs/delete/5` and they don't own that dog, they should get a 404 NotFound result.

 1. Update the Index method in the walkers controller so that owners only see walkers in their own neighborhood.
 **Hint**: Use the UserRepository to look up the user by Id before getting the walkers.